colachg/cogentlab/INSTALL.md

 - [] use "ArgoCD" to manage all services in the cluster.
 - [] use "skopeo" to operate images.
 - [] need healthy and ready probe for thumbnail-task service.
+- [] create ingress for this service and set tls for it.